fintech-systems/payfast-onsite-subscriptions/README.md

 composer require fintechsystems/payfast-onsite-subscriptions:dev-main
 ```

-If you want to test trials, use this one liner to activate a billable user and a trial using Tinker:
+If you want to test trials, use this one-liner to activate a billable user and a trial using Tinker:

 ```php
 $user = User::find(x)->createAsCustomer(['trial_ends_at' => now()->addDays(30)]);